BlueFisher/Advanced-Soft-Actor-Critic/README.md

   gamma: 0.99 # Discount factor
   _lambda: 1.0 # Discount factor for V-trace
+  clip_epsilon: 0.2 # Epsilon for q and policy clip

   use_priority: true # If use PER importance ratio
   use_n_step_is: true # If use importance sampling
   use_prediction: false # If train a transition model
   use_curiosity: false # If use curiosity
   curiosity_strength: 1 # Curiosity strength if use curiosity
+  use_normalization: false # If use observation normalization
 ```

 ## Start Training